 According to the Scripps Institution of Oceanography in San Diego, the Lingulodinium polyedra plankton can produce a toxin called yessotoxin, which affects the nervous system.
 However, this toxin is not produced in local populations.
 Still, some people may be sensitive to the air near red tide, which means other compounds might be impacting their health.

 During a red tide, there’s often a lot of stuff in the water and increased activity from tiny organisms.
-Whether or not to swim during this time is up to you, but there are usually no public health warnings related to red tide, that often causes the bioluminescence phenomenon.
+Whether or not to swim during this time is up to you, but there are usually no public health warnings related to the red tide that often causes the bioluminescence phenomenon.